CloudCannon/documentation/_authentication/3-user-accounts.md

 1. Enter the email address of the person you are adding
 2. Click *Add User*

-The user will receive an email with instructions to set a password and log in.
+The user will receive an email with instructions to set a password.
 You can remove them at any time.

 ![Adding a user account](/img/authentication/accounts-added.png){: .screenshot}